Venafi/vault-pki-backend-venafi/README-ADVANCED.md

 First, mount the Venafi plugin.
 Then, use one of the following sections to get the certificate and private key:

-* Use Trust Protection Platform and Node application
+* Use Certificate Manager, Self-Hosted and Node application
 * Use Consul-template engine

 ### Mount Venafi Plugin